FRC5881/TBASlackBot/install.md

 __Please read these instructions thoroughly before installing!__

-Currently, the bot is in a __beta__ state, with most query functions working properly.
+Currently, the bot is in a __beta__ state, with most query functions and notifications working properly.
 That said, iteration in development has been on features and functions, not extensive testing.
 In other words, you may find bad output, or even ways to break the bot.